RomanBelkov/XZ.NET/README.md

 *Please note that library is in the early stages of development and many features are missing.
 Also, bugs may be present.
 The library was tested with `i686-sse2` version of liblzma 5.2.1 (this version is included in project under name liblzma.dll).*

+**You can find some basic examples in 'Examples' folder of project.**

 ## ChangeLog ##

-**You can find some basic examples in 'Examples' folder of project.**
+16/06/2015 - 1.1.0

+- Switched the license to MIT

+11/05/2015

+- Added x86-64 liblzma support and conditional compilation

 11/03/2015
 What's new: